wp-plugins/what-would-seth-godin-do/readme.txt

 == CHANGELOG ==
+= 2.0.4 =
+* Fixed problem with jQuery not being loaded

 = 2.0.3 =
 * WWSGD only sets one cookie now, not a separate cookie for each post or page.
 (Fixed regression.)